20 December 2016

-Elisabetta Zavoli explores the fishing communities along the coastal valley of Sawah Luhur as they try to rescue dying mangrove forests.
+Elisabetta Zavoli explores the fishing communities along the coastal valley of Sawah Luhur, Indonesia as they try to rescue dying mangrove forests.

 © Elisabetta Zavoli, from the series The Tree of Life.
 A lonely mangrove tree is standing up in the barren coastal valley in front of Sawah Luhur village in West Java Island, during a night of Blood Moon.